misterhaan/au.Shared/README.md

 ### au.UI.DirectoryBox
 Provides a control for selecting a directory.

+### au.UI.LatestVersion
+Provides dialogs for checking for, downloading, and installing application updates.

 ### au.UI.TaskDialog
 Provides access to the Windows Vista task dialog with large, customizable action buttons.